packit/contributing/README.md

 - Follow git workflow (see [below](#git-workflow))
 - Cover new code with a test case (new or existing one).
 - All tests have to pass.
-- Create a PR against the `master` branch.
+- Create a PR against the `main` branch.
 - The `mergeit` label:
   - Is used to instruct CI and/or reviewer that you're really done with the PR.
   - PRs are merged if they have `mergeit` label **AND** are approved.